OFA-Sys/Chinese-CLIP/distillation_En.md

 # Improving Chinese-CLIP Image Retrieval Ability Using Knowledge Distillation

-Chinese-CLIP combines knowledge distillation for fine-tuning training to further improve the image retrieval (image-to-image retrieval) ability of ChineseClip.
+Here we provide an example of knowledge distillation for Chinese-CLIP fine-tuning training, based on [ModelScope](https://github.com/modelscope/modelscope) model library.
+By using knowledge distillation, smaller Chinese-CLIP models (with better inference speed) can learn from larger models (including larger Chinese-CLIP or other image embedding models on ModelScope) to further improve the image-to-image retrieval ability.
 The Teacher models used are all from [ModelScope](https://github.com/modelscope/modelscope).
+Currently, all the Chinese-CLIP have been supported on ModelScope.

 ## Environmental Preparation